jorgemanrubia/qc/README.md

 qc backtest --open
 ```

-**This option only works on MacOS**. quantconnect.com currently doesn't offer an URL endpoint to open backtest results.
+**This option only works in MacOS**. quantconnect.com currently doesn't offer an URL endpoint to open backtest results.
 In MacOS, it will use an Automator workflow that will open the project and show its latest results by simulating a click on the corresponding option.
 See [this discussion](https://groups.google.com/forum/?utm_medium=email&utm_source=footer#!msg/lean-engine/7AiEl3RVv38/PGnFQzBXAQAJ).

 ## Development